ctestagrose/Distributed-Operating-Systems-Projects/Project_4_Process_Separation_REST/README.md

   - [X] Create & join sub-reddit; leave sub-reddit (Clients can create/join/leave subreddits)
   - [X] Post in sub-reddit.
 (Clients can currently post simple randomized text in subreddits)
   - [X] Comment in sub-reddit.
 (Clients can currently comment simple randomized text on posts and comments within subreddits)
+  - [X] Messaging between users.
   - [X] Hierarchical comments (Users can comment on comments/posts in hierarchical format)
   - [X] Upvote, downvote, compute Karma (Clients can upvote and downvote, karma is computed)
-  - [X] Get feed of posts (Clients can get a current feed of the subreddits they subscribe to) - have other filtering methods (hot, new, etc.) but they are not implemented into the client yet
+  - [X] Get feed of posts (Clients can get a current feed of the subreddits they subscribe to) - have other filtering methods (hot, new, etc.) but their accuracy cannot be guaranteed at this time.

 ## Demo Video
 [Demo Video - Links to YouTube](https://www.youtube.com/watch?v=bgsa9GIybos)

 ## Known Limitations/Issues
-- Some json parsing issues exist causing the format in terminal to not always be pretty
+- Some json parsing issues exist causing the format in terminal to not always be pretty and can be difficult to read.

 ## Additional Functionality Needed (with more time)
 - A more robust and fleshed out html/css-based client that would communicate with the server and provide a more pleasing visual experience.